the-events-calendar/image-widget/readme.txt

 = Quality You Can Trust =

 Image Widget is developed and maintained by [Modern Tribe](http://m.tri.be/19md), the same folks behind [The Events Calendar, Event Tickets, and a full suite of premium plugins](http://m.tri.be/19me).

 This plugin is actively supported by our team and contributions from community members.
 If you see a question in the forum you can help with or have a great idea and want to code it up or submit a patch, that would be awesome!
 Not only will we shower you with praise and thanks, it’s also a good way to get to know us and lead into options for paid work if you freelance.

-= Coming Soon - Image Widget Plus =
+= Coming Soon - Image Widget Plus! =

 Looking for more features?
 Our [new Image Widget Plus plugin](http://m.tri.be/19mf) is coming soon!

 Image Widget Plus features include:

 * Multiple image support
 * Random image
 * Slideshow
 * Lightbox

-*For more features including support for multiple images, check out our upcoming [Image Widget Plus!](http://m.tri.be/19m8)*

-This plugin is actively supported and we will do our best to help you.
-In return we simply ask 2 things:

-1. Help Out.
-If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
-Might even be a good way to get to know us and lead to some paid work if you freelance.
-Also, we are happy to post translations if you provide them.
-1. Support us by buying our Premium plugins.
-In particular, *check out our upcoming [Image Widget Plus!](http://m.tri.be/19m8) or our well established [Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/?src=imagewidget) or [Event Tickets Plus](https://theeventscalendar.com/product/wordpress-event-tickets-plus/?src=imagewidget)*.

 [Check out Image Widget Plus now!](http://m.tri.be/19mg)